 Researchers at antivirus vendor Intego are warning about a new piece of malware being distributed primarily in freely available screen saver programs.
 The spyware application dubbed OSX/OpinionSpy can scan files, record user activity and send stolen data to remote servers.

 Austin, Texas-based Intego specializes in security software for Apple Macintosh computers.
 The malware is not new.
 Previous versions have been detected on Windows machines.
-It is served up with some applications as a tool for marketing purposes, but Intego said its
+It is served up with some applications as a tool for marketing purposes, but Intego said its actions classify it as a serious security threat.

 The applications containing the spyware are freely available via popular download sites including MacUpdate, VersionTracker and Softpedia.
 A victim would not notice that the malware was being downloaded and once on the machine, the spyware is difficult to detect.